 ESTOFEX Storm Forecast

-A level 1 is issued for S Finland mainly for severe convective wind gusts, tornadoes and to a lesser degree for large hail.
+A level 1 has been issued across the east Mediterranean mainly for severe wind gusts and to a lesser extent large hail.

 A very active zonal flow has developed across the Atlantic, with a strong mid-level jet pointing towards the British Isles and the Bay of Biscay.
 Downstream, a negatively tilted trough axis extends from the North Sea into the Alps and central Mediterranean towards the east Mediterranean.
 It southern vorticity lobe lifts across the east Mediterranean in the morning.
 At lower levels, moist air masses are currently present across the east Mediterranean, with dry air spreading east in the wake of a cold front.
 Rich moisture is also advected towards the Bay of Biscay and Iberian Peninsula.
 Moderate lapse rates overlap with low-level moisture across the east Mediterranean, in particular Syria.
 Furthermore, steep lapse rates will develop across the British Isles and western France at the cyclonically sheared flank of the jet streak.